 I wrote an op-ed with Dr. Daisy Cocco De Filippis, President of Naugatuck Valley Community College, on supporting community colleges and their partnerships with local businesses.

-Check out the "Constituent Corner" webpage, where there's good news from folks in the community who sought assistance with the federal government through Elizabeth's office.
+Check out the "Constituent Corner" webpage, where there's good news from folks in the community who sought assistance with the federal government through my office.

 Home Page Tabs

 WASHINGTON, DC – Congresswoman Elizabeth Esty (CT-5) joined Congressman Joe Courtney in introducing the Bank on Students Emergency Loan Refinancing Act, H.R.
 1434.
 The Bank on Students Act would allow borrowers to refinance their existing public and private student loans at the current federal interest rate of 3.86%.
 Currently, some student loan borrowers pay interest rates as high as 7%.

 WASHINGTON, DC – Today, Congresswoman Elizabeth Esty (CT-5) voted for a bipartisan bill, H.R.
 2, to fix the broken Sustainable Growth Rate (SGR) formula for Medicare reimbursement rates and avoid an impending 21% cut to physicians.
 H.R.
 2 passed by a vote of 392 to 37.

 WASHINGTON, DC – Today, Congresswoman Elizabeth Esty (CT-5) released the following statement after voting for the House Democratic budget and voting against the House Republican budget.